 In the Roman Empire it originally had a similar meaning, “Companion of The Emperor”, but increasingly it came to mean “Appointee of the Emperor, acting on the Emporer’s behalf”.
 Those appointed to this role became known as “Nobilis Comites” which literally translates as the “well known”, or perhaps “famous” Counts.

-the claim to be “Noble”was often backed up by geneologies which showed that individual counts were descended from Julius Caesar, Cleopatra or even Jesus himself.
+The strategy being used depended totally on local quick decision making.
+The Comitas were detached from the Dux and given the authority to command not only their troops but civil and other military personnel.
+Whole districts were put under their command.
+The organisation created occasional conflict Comitas and Magister Milatorum.
+For all this to work the district civil administration had to understand the role of the Comitas and the role the civil population must play.
+The Comitas became increasingly independent and self reliant in the area they controlled.the claim to be “Noble”was often backed up by geneologies which showed that individual counts were descended from Julius Caesar, Cleopatra or even Jesus himself.
 Many Counts did have genealogical roots in the upper levels of the Roman Empire.
 There was a very good reason for this as the origin of the Counts lay in the management structure of the Roman empire and specifically in the appointments made by the later emperors.The Nobiles Comites had their origins in the structure of the Empire of that time.
 They were middle level administators and commanders of legions but with the unique status of representing the emperors interests.
 As the threat of invasion increased The management structure and even the roles themselves were refined, but the net result was that the roles of the Comites were continually strengthened.